GaygysyzMyradov/EncryptedDrive/README.md

-# EncryptedDrive
-EncryptedDrive, built using Python Django and utilizing the Fernet encryption library, is a free file management encryption web application providing secure data handling for users.

 # Encrypted Drive
 Encrypted Drive is a robust web application developed with Django, designed to serve as a secure file management system with advanced encryption features.
-Users can experience seamless file upload and download capabilities within a user-friendly environment, all while benefiting from enhanced data security.
+Built using Python Django and utilizing the Fernet encryption library, it provides seamless file upload and download capabilities within a user-friendly environment.
+Users can trust their data remains confidential and protected with AES-128 encryption.

 ## Key Features